dgraph-io/Install-Dgraph/readme.md

 >`-y | --accept-license`: Automatically agree to the terms of the Dgraph Community License (default: “n”).

+>`-d | --download`: Download Dgraph's binary to the current path only.
+No globally installation. (default: “n”).

 >`-s | --systemd`: Automatically create Dgraph’s installation as Systemd services (default: “n”).

->`-v | --version`: Choose Dgraph’s version manually (default: The latest stable release, you can do tag combinations e.g v20.03.1-beta1 or -rc1).
+>`-v | --version`: Choose Dgraph’s version manually (default: The latest stable release, you can do tag combinations e.g v22.0.0-RC1-20221003 or -rc2).

 ## Environment Variables

 >`ACCEPT_LICENSE`: Automatically agree to the terms of the Dgraph Community License (default: “n”).

+>`JUST_DOWNLOAD`: Download Dgraph's binary to the current path only.
+No globally installation. (default: “n”).

 >`INSTALL_IN_SYSTEMD`: Automatically create Dgraph’s installation as Systemd services (default: “n”).